 BA 272.
-Business Law I An introduction to business law.
-Topics include overview of legal system, contracts, agency, property, debtor and creditor relations, and an introduction to sales.
+Business Law I An introduction to business law with focus on an overview of the legal system, contracts, agency, property, debtor and creditor relations, and an introduction to sales.

 BA 273.
-Business Law II A continuation of Business Law I including attention to sales, commercial paper, partnerships, corporations, and the regulation of business.
-Prerequisite: BA 272.
+Business Law II An introduction to business law with focus on sales, commercial paper, partnerships, corporations, and the regulation of business.